Shippable/docs/sources/platform/tutorial/server/install-onebox.md

 ##################################################
 ```

+Admiral will continue running for a bit and install a whole bunch of things.
 Once Postgres is installed, you will see a message like this -

 ```
 #------------------------------------------------------